-Workshop and Projection: For the Sake of Anyone Who We Might not Have Seen Yet SEASON 04
+WORKSHOP and PROJECTION: For the Sake of Anyone Who We Might Not Have Seen Yet Season 04

-We’ve been visiting the excellent local architectures since the first season of the workshop as the reference for our formative expression.
-This time we look around the Yoshiro and Yoshio Taniguchi Museum of Architecture in Kanazawa City designed for the home-grown outstanding architects, Yoshiro and his son, Yoshio Taniguchi, the Ishikawa Nishida Kitaro Museum of Philosophy in Kahoku City designed by Tadao Ando, the Oshima Museum of Picture Books in Imizu City designed by Itsuko Hasegawa and the Outside Line in Uozu City designed by Daniel Libeskind who also known as an architect for the National September 11 Memorial & Museum in New York City.
+We’ve been visiting the excellent local architecture since the first season of the workshop as the reference for our formative expression.
+This time we look around the Yoshiro and Yoshio Taniguchi Museum of Architecture in Kanazawa City designed for the home-grown outstanding architects, Yoshiro and his son, Yoshio Taniguchi, the Ishikawa Nishida Kitaro Museum of Philosophy in Kahoku City designed by Tadao Ando, the Oshima Museum of Picture Books in Imizu City designed by Itsuko Hasegawa and the Outside Line in Uozu City designed by Daniel Libeskind who is also known as an architect for the National September 11 Memorial & Museum in New York City.

 Special thanks to

-Non Profit Organisation N-Project Hito, Michi, Machi (human, roads, town), Kyonsa, Fumio Isobe
+Non-Profit Organisation N-Project Hito, Michi, Machi (human, roads, town), Kyonsa, Fumio Isobe

-Kitanihon-Shinbun Newspaper inc., The Art and Cultural Bureau of Toyama Prefecture, The Cultural Board of Toyama Prefecture, The Culture and Creation Bureau of Takaoka
+Kitanihon-Shinbun Newspaper Inc., The Art and Cultural Bureau of Toyama Prefecture, The Cultural Board of Toyama Prefecture, The Culture and Creation Bureau of Takaoka